odo/quantile_estimator/README.md

 ## Real world data

-The test data set is the population of 14593 settlements in the US which is a Pareto distribution ("long tale").
+The test data set is the population of 14593 settlements in the US which is a Pareto distribution ("long tail").

 # Performance